NashTech-Labs/linux-installation-scripts/README.md

 - Terraform (It is an infrastructure as code (IaC) tool that allows you to build, change and version infrastructure safely and efficiently.)
 - Visual studio code
 - Terratest (It is a Go library developed at Gruntwork, that makes it easier to write automated tests for our infrastructure code.
 Although you won't need this unless and until you want to test you IaC code.)
+- Boto3 using python (Get started quickly using AWS with boto3, the AWS SDK for Python.
+Boto3 makes it easy to integrate your Python application, library, or script with AWS services including Amazon S3, Amazon EC2, Amazon DynamoDB, and more.)

     You can refer these blogs for getting started, <br/>
     https://blog.knoldus.com/introduction-to-terraform-1/ <br/>